sma-rajaei/MNIST-Handwritten-Digit-Classification/README.md

 | Output | 10 | Probability of belonging to every Digit class (0-9) |

-**We don't use Softmax function at last layer, because it is automatically applies in CrossEntropy Function for Calculating loss**
+**We put Softmax function at last layer.
+This is because it's applied in The CrossEntropy Function for Calculating loss**

 # Train and test the Model